Grounding conservation and development in community rights

 What We Deliver

 Community-level social risk assessments, vulnerability analyses, and grievance redress mechanism (GRM) design.
-We build GRMs tailored to your landscape and institutional context, including intake protocols, tracking databases, feedback loops, and staff training.
+We build GRMs tailored to your project geography and institutional context, including intake protocols, tracking databases, feedback loops, and staff training.
 Full environmental and social management frameworks to World Bank, IFC, ADB, and Green Climate Fund standards.

 Grievance Redress Mechanism Design Social Risk Assessment Vulnerability Analysis Environmental & Social Management Framework